 To Ewing, the ocean was annoyingly in the way—that “murky mist that keeps me from seeing the bottom,” he called it.
 To study the seafloor, he and his colleagues had to learn how to negotiate the intervening medium.
-In the process, they unexpectedly made profound and fundamental discoveries about ocean properties and how sound propagates through seawater.
+In the process, they unexpectedly made profound and fundamental discoveries about seawater properties and how sound propagates through the ocean.

 In 1940, on the eve of war, WHOI Director Columbus O’Donnell Iselin wrote a letter to government officials, setting forth “some suggestions as to how the personnel and equipment of this laboratory can be better utilized for the national defense.”

 Soon after, one of Ewing’s students, Allyn Vine, began incorporating their newly gained knowledge.
 He built instruments (bathythermographs) to measure ocean properties and trained sailors to use them to escape detection by sonar.
 It was the first among many applications of this basic research that revolutionized submarine warfare.